danielheather/K-Means-Clustering/README.md

 ## How to Run the Code
 1. Ensure Python is installed on your system.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the main script: `python kmeans_clustering.py`
+3. Run the scripts in the following order
+   - Data_import_&_cleaning
+   - Feature_engineering
+   - Kmeans_clustering

 ## Results
 We identified distinct customer segments that can be targeted differently to optimize marketing resources.